Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Methods

-After splitting, we repeat a decoder block up to $N_{\mathrm{Dec}}$ times which consists of (1) a linear \gls{rnn} block, (2) a long convolution block and (3) a speaker attention block, see \cref{fig:arch:detailed}.
+After splitting, we repeat a decoder block $N_{\mathrm{Dec}}$ times which consists of linear RNN blocks and speaker attention blocks repeated in a 5:1 ratio.
 After each block, we may place an exit point $E_i < N_{\mathrm{Dec}}$ which reconstructs the current latent representation with a separate decoder head.
 Apart from reconstruction, each exit point parametrizes the inverse gamma distribution which we can use to evaluate whether we should exit or not.
-We use the same long convolution and speaker attention blocks as in SepReformer, but replace activations with Snake.

-\paragraph{Linear RNNs} To capture rich, long-range temporal relationships without the quadratic cost of attention~\autocite{vaswaniAttentionAllYou2023}, we use a linear \gls{rnn} based on minGRU~\autocite{fengWereRNNsAll2024} and RG-LRU~\autocite{deGriffinMixingGated2024}.
-The recurrence $\operatorname{R}(\cdot, \cdot)$ takes as input $x_t \in \mathbb{R}^D$ and $r_t \in \mathbb{R}^D$ to produce an output sequence $h_t \in \mathbb{R}^D$ as follows: where $\lambda$ is a learnable diagonal matrix, and $\operatorname{\sigma}(\cdot)$ is the sigmoid function.
-This parametrization ensures that $g_t$ is bounded between 0 and 1, making the recurrence stable. $\lambda$ is initialized such that $\sigma(\lambda)$ is uniformly distributed between 0.9 and 0.999 as in~\textcite{deGriffinMixingGated2024}.

-Notice that $\lambda$ being a diagonal matrix, makes the computation of $g_t$ elementwise.
-Moreover, the recurrence itself operates entirely in an elementwise fashion.
-Since the recurrence is linear in terms of $h_t$ and since $g_t$ does not depend on $h_t$, the recurrence can be parallelized along the time dimension using a parallel associative scan~\autocite{blellochPrefixSumsTheir,martinParallelizingLinearRecurrent2018} for efficient training.

-We use the quasiseparable matrix framework from~\textcite{hwangHydraBidirectionalState2024}, which we refer to as just Hydra bidirectionality, in order to construct a bidirectional variant of our recurrence:

-where $\operatorname{flip}(\cdot)$ reverses a sequence along the time dimension and $\operatorname{shift}(\cdot)$ shifts the sequence one time index to the right, discarding the final time step and prepending the sequence with a zero vector $0 \in R^{D}$.
-Notice that $r_t$ and $r_t$ are shared in both terms of the bidirectionality, such that the Hydra approach does not require additional learned parameters.
-This bidirectionality has been shown to give better performance than simpler alternatives like additive or concatenative approaches~\autocite{hwangHydraBidirectionalState2024}.

-\textbf{Inverse Gamma Parametrization:} We model the parameters $\alpha$ and $\beta$ of the inverse-gamma distribution in~\cref{eq:studentt_likelihood} with the InvGam block in~\cref{fig:arch:invgamma}.
-The block is composed of a \gls{glu} layer followed by a Snake activation, which is then linearly projected to two scalars followed by a final softplus activation to the parameters to be non-negative.
-To encourage the models to learn non-trivial improvement per exit-point, we further cumulatively parametrize the final $\alpha_i$ and $\beta_i$ for each exit point $i$ as $\alpha_i = \sum^i_j \widetilde{\alpha}_j$, and $\beta_i = \parens{\sum^i_j \widetilde{\beta}_j}^{-1}$, where $\widetilde{\alpha}_i$ and $\widetilde{\beta}_i$ are the softplus-constrained outputs from the InvGam block.
-This parametrization causes the inverse-gamma distributions of earlier exits to stochastically dominate later exits, such that the CDF of a given target monotonically decreases for later exits.